The Language of Medical Translation: Register, Jargon and Inclusive Language

 Both new and established medical translators.

-This webinar will help you produce clearer and more comprehensible medical translations, as well as presenting reliable terminology sources.
+This video will help you produce clearer and more comprehensible medical translations, as well as presenting reliable terminology sources.